Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Common credit in respect of CG for a tax period

-1st Provio - Change in use of CG from Taxable & zero rated to Common Purpose
+Proviso - Change in use of CG from Taxable & zero rated to Common Purpose

 where any CG earlier covered u/c (b) is subsequently covered u/c (c),

-Tc = ITC on such CG
+Tc = A + ITC on CG came from (b) to (c)

 (e)